cantugabriela/Surf-Weather-Analysis/README.md

 Also included an Flask API Application to query:

-* Precipitatoins from last year
+* Precipitations from last year
 * Weather stations
 * Temperature Observations (tobs) for the previous year
 * Minimum temperature, the average temperature, and the max temperature for a given start and/or start-end range inlcusive.